 Last Word on the Caliburn Koko Kit

-The Caliburn Koko is a pod system with a lot of kick.
+The Caliburn Koko is a pod system with a lot of kicks.
 Even though its maximum power output is only 11W, the coils in the pod produce excellent vapor.
 With the many airflow slots on the side and bottom of the unit, the draw is loose, giving vapers that mouth-to-lung experience they expect from a device like this.

+Is Caliburn Koko good?
+Definitely.
 The Koko is ultra-portable.
 Its aluminum alloy frame and small size allow it to disappear into any pocket or bag for convenient, on-the-go vaping.
 The Koko only has a 520mAh battery, so heavy users might have to recharge it by midday.
 Moderate use might yield a full day’s worth of vaping, though, but the quick charge time makes up for any lost vaping time.